[Note: this post was prompted by a Quora question. My answer is provided in this blog post. Others are given on Quora at the hyperlink.]

 I’m puzzled that the question is directed to atheists.
 The heart of the allegory of the cave concerns fundamental epistemological and cognitive issues.
 Its theological and spiritual aspects are interesting but secondary, I think, to those core concerns.
 Theistic, agnostic, and atheistic views are likely to vary, but they are all capable of presenting a viable answer.
 To me, the question is better addressed to philosophers in general, or to no particular group at all, since all those answers are likely to invoke (or reject) theological and spiritual aspects of our cognitive abilities and capacities.

-As an example, atheists' answers in particular must rely on scientism alone and Enlightenment naturalism or rationalism.
+As an example, atheists' answers in particular must rely on scientism alone as it is rooted in Enlightenment naturalism and rationalism.
 As for where they would sit or stand in the cave or outside it, or on the way to or from one or the other, I expect they would be among all those groups - none of the four groups specified necessarily rules out atheism (or any other theology or religion).

 Regarding the four groups: